FranklinTheNarrator/Daily-life-of-a-system-administrator/README.md

 # Day Two
 > * No open tickets, we're good
 > * Still no tickets, writing my own android app
+> * One ticket appeared, but it is outside my jurisdiction.